 You must read carefully the terms and conditions and disclaimers set out here (the 'Terms') and agree to be bound by these Terms prior to registering as a user of this website (the 'Site').
 By selecting ACCEPT at the bottom of this page, you agree to be bound by these Terms.
 If you do not agree to be bound by these Terms please select the DECLINE option below.

 I have read and accept the terms above and wish to continue into this site.
-I confirm that I am an institutional investor in Hong Kong.
+I confirm that I am an adviser.